sage-code/eve/manual/keywords.md

 | pass     | clear last $error and continue workflow
 | resume   | used in trial error handlers to continue with next case
 | abort    | silent break the trial block and continue with next statement
+| stop     | early terminate execution of a method / function

 ## Default variables

 | variable | Description
 |----------|-------------------------------------------------------
-| Class    | the ancestor class for all classes
-| object   | current instance of a class
+| myself   | current instance of a class
-| result   | result of a method if result names are not specified
+| result   | result of a function if result names are not specified